How Rangemaster test ovens, hobs and grills

-Our Home Economist, Alison, gives an insight below to her testing process and the vital role she plays in making sure your model performs to the highest standard.
+Our Home Economist, Alex, gives an insight below to her testing process and the vital role she plays in making sure your model performs to the highest standard.

 The development of a Rangemaster cooker starts from the basis that the most important function of the appliance is to cook food in an efficient and safe manner.
 Rangemaster follow the British and European Standard BS EN 50304:2009 and BS EN 60350:2009 as well as the appropriate safety standards when developing our range of cookers.

 We know that actual cooking in the oven is vital during its development.
 Rangemaster uses small cakes to determine the heat distribution in electric ovens.
 These cakes are always made from the same ingredients and 28g of the raw cake mixture is weighed into each greaseproof paper cake case.
 Even the size and grade of paper of these cases is laid down in the standard.
 After cooking, the tops and bases of the cakes are examined to note any differences in browning.
 If the cakes are not evenly browned, we go back to the development engineers who will make some changes to the oven cavity to remedy any unevenness and then test cooking is done again to verify the changes.